Feature Guides

 Lidar Coordinate Frame from a top-down perspective

-Configuring the azimuth window lowers the average output data rate of the sensor but does not affect the peak output data rate of the sensor.
-It also does not stop the lasers from firing and thus does not have an effect on power consumption or thermals.
+Configuring the azimuth window lowers the average output data rate of the sensor.
+It also stops the lasers from firing during disabled regions and thus reduces power consumption and thermal output.

 Expected Sensor Behavior